-Issue SSDA Component Mitigation and Management WSUD measures adopted to achieve target reductions for the OWE: □ 85% Total Suspended Solids □ 60% Total Phosphorus □ 45% Total Nitrogen □ 90% Gross Pollutants Infrastructure Capacity and Upgrades d Concept Proposal Management of issues in respect of infrastructure capacity and upgrades is in the form of design responses described in Section 4.0 of the EIS.
-Delivery and Staging d Concept Proposal/Stage Development Management of issues in respect of infrastructure capacity and upgrades is in the form of design responses described in Section 4.0 of the EIS.
-Staging of development of the OWE would be aligned with infrastructure and services delivery.
-TransGrid Easement Concept Proposal/Stage Development Further consultation would be undertaken with TransGrid in relation to potential impacts and required mitigation.
-Other Environme ental Issues Flora and Fauna Concept Proposal Stage Development Preparation of a Flora and Fauna Management Plan for the site to inform the CEMP and OEMP as relevant to manage potential impacts to biodiversity during construction and operation.
-Retained areas of native vegetation, including the Ropes Creek riparian corridor, will be rehabilitated and/or restored in accordance with the Vegetation Management Plan.
-Other areas of the site including road batters, embankments and bio-retention basins will be planted with native plant species and turf species as specified in the Landscape Planting Schedule.
-Ongoing maintenance and management of these areas in accordance with the provisions of both the Vegetation Management Plan and Landscape Management Plan.
-Waterways and Riparian Lands Restoration and ongoing management of Ropes riparian corridor to be in accordance with the Vegetation Biodiversity Management Action Plan
+SSD 7348 OEMP Consent Condition Section Addressed Mineral Resources No mitigation required provided that mining activities under the existing mining lease applying to land to the east of the site (ref.
+ML1636) would not be constrained by the OWE development.
+Noted Infrastructure Capacity and Upgrades Management of issues in respect of infrastructure capacity and upgrades is in the form of design responses described in Section 4.0 of the EIS.
+Noted Delivery and Staging Staging of development of the OWE would be aligned with infrastructure and services delivery.
+Section 1.1 Development Overview TransGrid Easement Further consultation would be undertaken with TransGrid in relation to potential impacts and required mitigation.
+Noted Other Environmental Issues Flora and Fauna Preparation of a Flora and Fauna Management Plan for the site to inform the CEMP and OEMP as relevant to manage potential impacts to biodiversity during construction and operation.
+Section 4.7 Biodiversity FFMP (Appendix J) Retained areas of native vegetation, including the Ropes Creek riparian corridor, will be rehabilitated and/or restored in accordance with the Vegetation Management Plan Section 4.7 Biodiversity VMP (Appendix K) Other areas of the site including road batters, embankments and bio-retention basins will be planted with native plant species and turf species as specified in the Landscape Planting Schedule.
+Section 4.7 Biodiversity VMP (Appendix K) Ongoing maintenance and management of these areas in accordance with the provisions of both the Vegetation Management Plan and Landscape Management Plan.
+Section 4.7 Biodiversity FFMP (Appendix J) VMP (Appendix K) Waterways and Riparian Lands Restoration and ongoing management of Ropes riparian corridor to be in accordance with the Vegetation Management Plan.
+Section 4.7 Biodiversity VMP (Appendix K)